-Columbus Health Care Fraud Defense
+Columbus Health Care Fraud Defense Lawyers

-Proven Columbus Health Care Fraud Defense Lawyers
+Proven Defense Attorneys for Columbus Health Care Fraud Investigations and Charges

 Following a national takedown involving two providers in Central Ohio last year, federal prosecutors are continuing to aggressively target health care providers in Columbus.
 If your business or practice is under investigation, our health care fraud defense team can help protect you against severe penalties, including crippling fines and federal incarceration.